grafana/metrictank/docs/CONTRIBUTING.md

 13. Documentation in the [docs](../docs) folder should be kept in sync with current state of affairs
 14. HTTP status codes: use the [named codes defined in the standard library](https://golang.org/pkg/net/http/#pkg-constants) for easy searchability
 15. Don't rely on `.String()` being called implicitly, instead write the call out.
 This is to prevent that adding a `.Error()` method to structs can unexpectedly change the printed values.
+16. Any change which requires attention upon upgrade, must come with a corresponding mention in the CHANGELOG.md, right under the 'unreleased/master' header.

 # Documentation